Inria-Empenn/Anima-Public/README.md

 # Anima-Public
 Open source software for medical image processing from the Empenn team

-Information on compilation, tools documentation and licensing available in the [wiki](https://github.com/Inria-Visages/Anima-Public/wiki)
+Information on compilation, tools documentation and licensing available [here](https://anima.rtfd.io)

 Binary releases for major OSes are available from [that page](https://github.com/Inria-Visages/Anima-Public/releases)

-## Reference Anima
+## Citing Anima

 If you are using Anima for your research, please take the time to: